hassanwasfy/LocalizeMe/README.md

 - Works with **XML-Compose resources**.
 - Can be used in **any Android app**, just add dependency.
 - Lightweight and modular, ready for Jitpack.

+## Contributions

+### Contributions are always welcome!
+If you'd like to contribute, please follow these steps:

+- Fork the repository: Start by forking the LocalizeMe repository to your own GitHub account.
+- Create a new branch: Create a new branch for your feature or bug fix.
+Use a descriptive name like feature/add-new-locale or fix/crash-on-language-change.
+- Make your changes: Implement your changes and ensure the code follows the existing style and conventions.
+- Write tests: If applicable, add unit or integration tests to cover your new code.
+- Create a pull request: Once your changes are ready, create a pull request (PR) from your forked repository to the main branch of the original LocalizeMe repository.
+- Provide a clear description: In your PR, provide a detailed description of the changes you've made and the problem you're solving.

+We appreciate your help in making this library even better!